SystemsApproach/tcpcc/algorithm.rst

 The second point of note is that the Jacobson/Karels algorithm is only as good as the clock used to read the current time.
 On typical Unix implementations at the time, the clock granularity was as large as 500 ms, which is significantly larger than the average cross-country RTT of somewhere between 100 and 200 ms. To make matters worse, the Unix implementation of TCP only checked to see if a timeout should happen every time this 500-ms clock ticked and would only take a sample of the round-trip time once per RTT.
 The combination of these two factors could mean that a timeout would happen 1 second after the segment was transmitted.
-Once again, the extensions to TCP include a mechanism that makes this RTT calculation a bit more precise.
+An extension to TCP, described in the next section, makes this RTT calculation a bit more precise.

 All of the retransmission algorithms we have discussed are based on acknowledgment timeouts, which indicate that a segment has probably been lost.
 Note that a timeout does not, however, tell the sender whether any segments it sent after the lost segment were successfully received.
 This is because TCP acknowledgments are cumulative; they identify only the last segment that was received without any preceding gaps.
 The reception of segments that occur after a gap grows more frequent as faster networks lead to larger windows.
 If ACKs also told the sender which subsequent segments, if any, had been received, then the sender could be more intelligent about which segments it retransmits, draw better conclusions about the state of congestion, and make better RTT estimates.
-A TCP extension supporting this is described in a later section.
+A second TCP extension supporting this is described in the next section.

 .. _key-open-source:
 .. admonition::  Key Takeaway